 It was difficult to determine which of them was most excited that the long-awaited day had finally arrived.

 "It's something we were all so excited for," said Good, a defensive anchor and captain for the Cougars on the pitch.
 "None of us could sleep last night.
 It's something we've worked our whole lives for.
-All the hard work and
+All the hard work and practices you didn't always necessarily want to go to, now it's all worth it.

 "It's great seeing people from other sports in your school excel and all get to be a part of it.
 And not only just here at Palmyra.
 There's so many people signing.
 I know some of my friends from Canisius are signing in Florida, and Canada, and Michigan.
 You're a part of something so much bigger now, which is really awesome."